Back to blog

 Health Savings Account (HSA) contributions

-If you're enrolled in a high deductible health plan (HDHP), then you can contribute to an HSA and reduce your taxable income by the amount contributed.
-For 2022, an individual with self-only HDHP coverage can contribute up to $3,650 to an HSA account (a slight increase from $3,600 in 2021).
-And those with family HDHP coverage can contribute up to $7,300 ( an increase from $7,200 in 2021).
+If you're enrolled in a high deductible health plan (HDHP), you can contribute to an HSA and reduce your taxable income by the amount contributed.
+For 2024, an individual with self-only HDHP coverage can contribute up to $4,150 to an HSA account.
+Those with family HDHP coverage can contribute up to $8,300.

-Those aged 55 or older can make an additional catch-up contribution of $1,000 for self-only HDHP coverage and $2,000 for family HDHP coverage.
+Those aged 55 or older can make an additional catch-up contribution of $1,000 to their HSA, regardless of HDHP coverage type.

 Your contribution remains in your account until you use it.
 You can withdraw the money at any time to pay or reimburse qualified medical expenses you incur.
 If you withdraw money from your HSA for any other reason, the amount you withdraw will be taxable and it may also be subject to a penalty.